Chinese leaders pledge to ease monetary policy in 2025 - ExBulletin

 Chinese leaders pledge to ease monetary policy in 2025

-The consumer price index, a key measure of inflation, stood at 0.2 percent, down from 0.3 percent in October, the National Bureau of Statistics said.
+But economists warn that more direct fiscal stimulus aimed at supporting domestic consumption is needed to restore China's economy to full health, as fears of a new trade war with the United States increase.

-This figure is lower than the 0.4% predicted by a Bloomberg survey of economists.
+Underscoring the continued consumption weakness facing China, official data released on Monday showed that consumer price growth slowed in November.

-While this week's meetings were intended to outline general approaches rather than specific policies, Ting Lu, chief China economist at Nomura, wrote in a note that “we expect little from the conference, despite some inflated expectations of the market”.
+The consumer price index, a key measure of inflation, stood at 0.2 percent, up from 0.3 percent in October, the National Bureau of Statistics said.

-“Due to the housing collapse, the fiscal crisis and rising tensions with the United States, China's economy is not in a normal down cycle, so it may well be necessary more than the recent 'bazooka' stimulus package to truly restart the economy,” Ting wrote. .
+That figure was lower than the 0.4 percent forecast in a Bloomberg survey of economists.

 Beijing's leaders also said they would step up their anti-corruption campaign, calling for a “high-pressure posture to punish” corruption.